 Do you have a mouse phobia or a rat phobia?

 A mouse phobia is less commonly known as musophobia which comes from the Latin ‘mus’ meaning mouse.
-Murophobia and suriphobia are other less common names give to mice and rat phobias.
+Murophobia and suriphobia are other Latin names give to mice and rat phobias.

-It’s pretty common to have a fear of mice, rats and other things that scuttle round the floors of our living spaces.
-These fears are hard wired into us; we are born with a natural disposition to be afraid of these things, because it’s possible this information gets passed down in our DNA.
+It’s incredibly common to have a fear of mice, and rats and other things that scuttle round on the floors of our living spaces.
+In fact these fears are hard wired into us; we are born with a natural disposition to be afraid of these things because this information has been passed down in our DNA.

-20,000 years ago, our survival was dependent on being alert to small creatures that scuttled round on the floor of our then living spaces (dark caves).
+You could see that 20,000 years ago it was quite helpful to our survival to be afraid of small creatures that scuttled round on the floor of our then living spaces which consisted of dark caves.

-If you’re a parent and don’t want to give your child a mouse phobia read this.
+Read this if you’re a parent and want to NOT give you child a mouse phobia.

-In my experience as a Hypnotherapist, there may be other reasons completely unrelated to a mouse sighting or interaction that cause this type of phobia to develop.
+In my experience as a Hypnotherapist, there may be other reasons completely unrelated to a mouse sighting or interaction that cause the phobia to develop.
 These reasons may be out of conscious awareness and only be understood by our unconscious mind.

-When someone has a mouse phobia, the symptoms vary person to person, depending on their level of fear.
-These symptoms are because of the ‘fight or flight response’ that is being activated in the limbic or mammalian brain.
-Once activated a surge of adrenaline into our body prepares us to ‘fight, or flight’.
+When someone has a mouse phobia, the symptoms vary by person to person depending on their level of fear.
+These symptoms are because of the ‘fight or flight response’ that is being activated in the limbic or mamallian brain.
+Once activated this drops adrenaline into our body and mind and prepares us to ‘fight, or flight’.
 Hard to fight a mouse that you can’t catch or see, easier to take flight and wait until the threat has passed.

-In some extreme cases, people can’t stay in their own homes; they are constantly in a state of hyper vigilance because of their rodent phobia.
-This affects sleep, medication is sometimes prescribed whilst further help is sought.
+In some extreme cases, people can’t stay in their own homes; they are constantly in a state of hyper vigilance because of their mouse or rat phobia.
+This affects sleep and medication is sometimes prescribed whilst further help is sought.